How to Sleep With Lower Back Pain: The Best Positions to Try

 On Your Side in a Fetal Position

-Sleeping on your side with your knees tucked to your chest helps with a herniated disc or facet joint irritation (inflammation of the joints that link your vertebrae).
+Sleeping on your side with your knees tucked to your chest can help with a herniated disc or facet joint irritation (inflammation of the joints that link your vertebrae).

 -